bennycode/conventionalscripts.org/src/pages/index.md

 **Example:**

-Below, you can find a configuration using Conventional Scripts categories without types:
+Below, you can find a configuration using Conventional Scripts categories without subtypes:

 ```json
 {